sammyhass/Operating-Systems-Coursework/README.md

 The task was to implement different CPU scheduling algorithms, and then to come up with a series of experiments to compare and contrast the performance of the different algorithms.

+For this coursework I received a mark of 95/100.

 ## Structure

 I'll only list the notable files and folders here, which I personally produced.